first Saturday in September is International Forest Bathing Day. This is a day

 If you missed it, you can see our training schedule and some of my own photos HERE

-To learn more about the practice of Forest Therapy and what a Guide does, click HERE
+To learn more about the practice of Forest Therapy and what a Guide does, click HERE (The Global Institute of Forest Therapy is the international organization that I am now–in 2020–going through the process of associating with for accountability, support and continuing education.)

 My residential training has finally started!
 Wondering what I’m doing each day on this Intensive Retreat?
 Here is a peek at the Training Schedule for this 8 day course which kicks off the 6 month certification program to become a Forest Therapy Guide.
 (This week started off with the extra challenge of heavy rains for the first 3 days and 2 nights of training … much of which is outdoors!)

 The Intensive Class is always located close to a Nature area with good trails to experience guided Forest Therapy walks.
 I chose to apply for the course which is being held at a metro-park in NW Ohio.
 This is only a few hours’ drive from my home.
 To save money, I am tent-camping at a nearby campground.
-(You can see a list of course locations HERE.)

 Day 1 (Saturday Sept 8) – Arrival Afternoon – Introductions and Orientation to the Training Schedule and Curriculum Goals.